Phase transition of anisotropic Ginzburg--Landau equation: Introduction

+Note that $( \eta\circ d_I)~\chi\geq 0$ in $\O$ due to our convention on the signed-distance function, and thus the two integrands in \eqref{gronwall2new} are both non-negative.
+We refer the readers to the proof of Theorem \ref{sharp l1} below for more details on the positivity of \eqref{gronwall2new}.

-Now we state the main result of this work: \begin{theorem} Assume that the moving interface $I$ \eqref{interface} is a curve-shortening flow \footnote{It is also called one-dimensional mean curvature flow} and that the initial data of \eqref{GL system} satisfies
+Now we state the main result of this work: \begin{theorem} Let $d\in \{2,3\}$, and the assumptions \eqref{bulk assump2} and \eqref{bulk assump} be in place.
+Assume that the moving interface $I$ in \eqref{interface} evolves under mean curvature flow, and the initial datum of \eqref{GL system} satisfies the following conditions: